ucd-pel/Datasets/README.md

 Performance Engineering Lab, UCD
 ==========================================================

-This repository contains datasets used in the research activities of Vanessa Ayala-Rivera during her work at the **Performance Engineering Laboratory** at the [School of Computer Science and Informatics (University College Dublin)](http://www.csi.ucd.ie).
+This repository contains datasets used in the research activities of the **Performance Engineering Laboratory** at the [School of Computer Science (University College Dublin)](http://www.csi.ucd.ie).

 Datasets
 ----------------------